PedroMiguel424/benjvi.github.io/_drafts/2021-08-24-measure-patching-cadence.markdown

 - (Decreasing) Mean Time To Recovery (MTTR)
 - (Increasing) Proportion of successful releases

-Importantly, these are very precise things that we can (in principle) quantitatively measure.
+Importantly, these are precise things that we can quantitatively measure.
 At a high level, you would calculate them something like this:
 - *Frequency* = `(number of deployments) / (time period)`
 - *Lead time* = `(time of production deployment) - (time of associated code commit)`
 - *MTTR* = `(time an incident began) - (time an incident ended)`